andyw8/andyw8.github.io/_posts/2020-03-15-cron-scaling-rails.markdown

 job = MonthlyReport.new(Date.today)
 Delayed::Job.enqueue(job, queue: 'cron')
 ```
+We'll also benefit from built-in support for retries, although this does require some care to write jobs which are idempotent.

-This still involves booting up a separate Rails instance, but it's a fast operation.
+This approach still involves booting up a separate Rails instance, but it's a fast operation.
-Spacing jobs one minute apart should be sufficient.
+Spacing jobs one minute apart should be sufficient to prevent overlaps.

 You may later run into another problem of timeouts from jobs being too large.
 That can often be handled with a map-reduce approach, but that's beyond the scope of this post.